 His first book, Back to the Gaff, was published by Roadside Fiction in June 2014.
+The second edition (2018) is now available.
 It describes the scandalous nature of Irish night life and examines by example how society has changed over the last decade.

 John P Brady has had short stories published by Roadside Fiction, ZOUCH Magazine, Hackwriters, The Bohemyth and The Galway Review.
 He formerly wrote for Dime Zine, an independent publication based in Dublin, under the name Peter Pescado.
 He has also contributed articles to Irish American News.

 Principally a storyteller, he conveys by means of personal accounts and impressions, something of the “other” life that is often considered not fashionable enough to be covered by everyone.

 He is from Ireland and when fortunate enough to be back there, spends most of his time enjoying the fantastic culture, music and company of people that can be found in Dublin’s fair city.

 He is available to write feature articles on social, travel, and linguistic issues.